elasticio/api-docs/source/includes/_users.md

 If there is any public component, associated to the user and the component is used in not deleted flows of someone else, the user can not be deleted automaticaly – contact technical support.

 #### Authorization
 You can delete yourself only, unless you have `TenantAdmin` role.
+Contact support team to get this role.